lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 They exploit this insight by splitting the language model into two parts:

 1\.
-An [Autoregressive](Autoregressive) Transformer that is used to predict codes for the first codebook.
+An *autoregressive* Transformer that is used to predict codes for the first codebook.

 ![Diagram of autoregression token modelling](../../_media/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers-ar.png)

 *Partial of Figure 3 from Neural Codec Language Models are Zero-Shot Text to Speech Synthesisers*

 2\.
-An [Non-Autoregressive](Non-Autoregressive) Transformer that predicts the subsequent codes from the first code.
+An *non-autoregressive* Transformer that predicts the subsequent codes from the first code.

 ![Diagram of non-autoregression token modelling](../../_media/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers-nar.png)